singularkey/androidfido2demo/README.md

-# Singular Key WebAuthn Demo
+# Singular Key Android FIDO2 Demo

 This project demonstrates the registration and use of a FIDO2 credential in an Android App.
 It uses Android's FIDO2 native API and Singular Key's FIDO2 Cloud Service.
 FIDO2 Credentials are phishing resistant, attested public key based credentials for strong authentication of users.
 The demo supports Android Platform authenticator using frigerprint/screen lock and BLE,NFC,USB based security Keys (roaming authenticators)